pierre-auguste/system-of-units/README.md

 <p align="center">
   Built for Virtual Reality headsets with<br>
   <img src="https://system-of-units.com/img/Unreal/Unreal_Engine_white.png" alt="Unreal Engine" width="100px" /><br>
-  (version 5.3)<br>
+  (UE version 5.3),<br>
-  Our application is an alpha version, a mockup, but it works!
+  our application is an alpha version, a mockup, but it works!
 </p>

 ***
-What's a meter? a kilogram? ...
-Here begin the <a href="https://en.wikipedia.org/wiki/Metrology">metrology</a> with :
+What's a meter? a kilogram? a second? ...
+Here begin the VR <a href="https://en.wikipedia.org/wiki/Metrology">metrology</a> with :
 # System of Units
 <p align="center">
   <img src="https://system-of-units.com/img/SI-Units.png" width="240px">